kabachook/k8s-security/HARDENING.md

 ### Cloud provider metadata API

 You **SHOULD BLOCK** any requests to your cloud's metadata api.
-Is is usually located on `169.254.169.254`.
+It is usually located on `169.254.169.254`.

 Else it may lead to Amazon IAM/GCP/etc account steal.